rizar/attention-lvcsr/README.md

 # Fully Neural LVSR

-### WARNING, OUTDATED, CONTACT @rizar

 ### What is available

 All the code is in _lvsr_.
 It is structured as follows:

 * the _datasets_ folder contain the dataset classes.
-Currently only TIMIT is available.
+TIMIT and WSJ are available.
-  It expects data in the format from _/data/lisa/data/timit/readable_, that is already nicely packed into numpy arrays.
+  It expects hdf5 tables in `$FUEL_DATA_PATH`, the one for TIMIT is called `timit.hdf5` and can be found at `/data/lisatmp3/bahdanau/timit.h5`

 * the _configs_ folder contain experiment configuration in the format understood by the _firsttry_